apache/lucene/lucene/MIGRATE.md

 happening at the CPU level, since ConcurrentMergeScheduler has a maximum number of threads it can use, which is only a fraction of the total number of threads of the host by default.

+### FieldInfos#hasVectors and FieldInfo#hasVectors renamed to hasTermVectors

+To reduce confusion between term vectors and numeric vectors, `hasVectors` has been renamed to `hasTermVectors`.

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)